JGSuw/rospy_crazyflie/README.md

 ```

-Then clone this repository
+then clone this repository;

 `git clone https://github.com/jgsuw/rospy-crazyflie.git`

-Now change directory back to `catkin_ws` and build the package, then install
+Now change directory back to `catkin_ws` and build this package.

 ```